AresSC2/ares-sc2/docs/dev-guide.md

  - don't capitalize first letter
  - no dot (.) at the end

-All breaking changes have to be mentioned as a breaking change block in the footer, which should start with the word BREAKING CHANGE: with a space or two newlines.
-The rest of the commit message is then the description of the change, justification and migration notes.

 Python Semantic Release will recognise the types of commits to automatically determine a new version

  - `fix:` commit is a PATCH